The Undergraduate Admissions staff are here to assist you!

 3. Submit Official Transcripts and Test Scores

 Request official high school transcript be sent to UNO.
-Visit your school's website for transcript request information or contact them directly.
+Visit your school's website or transcript request information or contact them directly.
+In cases where Active Duty Military applicants are not able to obtain their high school transcript, applicants may be eligible to submit a Verification of High School Completion form in lieu of the official high school transcripts.
 If you have a baccalaureate degree, your high school transcript may not be required.
-Contact UNO Undergraduate Admissions at firstname.lastname@example.org.

-Request official college transcripts if you earned credit while in high school or prior to attending UNO.
+Request official college transcripts if you attempted any college credit while in high school or prior to attending UNO.
 All post-secondary transcripts are required whether credit was earned or not.
-Failure to provide information regarding all post-secondary academic work attempted or completed will be considered fraudulent and may result in possible withdrawal of admission or dismissal from the University.

 If your school offers an electronic transcript service, please request your transcripts be sent directly to firstname.lastname@example.org.